deislabs/wagi/docs/configuring_and_running.md

   - `environment`: A list of string/string environment variable pairs.
   - `repository`: RESERVED for future use
   - `entrypoint` (default: `_start`): The name of the function within the module.
 This will directly execute that function.
 Most WASM/WASI implementations create a `_start` function by default.
 An example of a module that declares 3 entrypoints can be found [here](https://github.com/technosophos/hello-wagi).
+  - `host`: The hostname for this app.
+If set, the only clients that send this name in the `HOST` http header will be directed to this handler.

 Here is a brief example of a `modules.toml` file that declares two routes: